matter-labs/anvil-zksync/docs/experimental-boojumos.md

-# ZKOS (experimental)
+# BoojumOS (experimental)

-ZKOS is the new backend for proving.
+BoojumOS is the new backend for proving.
 The features below are still experimental and might break without warning.

-Currently the code resides in `zkos-dev` branch (due to dependencies on private crates).
+Currently the code resides in `boojumos-dev` branch (due to dependencies on private crates).

 ## Usage